CRT Speech Codec

 Free ECC

 Lost packets recovered by neighbor interpolation.
-L channel has highest recovery rate.
+Small-modulus channels have highest recovery rate.

 Content vs identity

-DEAD = formants (what is said).
-ALIVE = speaker (who says it).
+Data channels = formants (what is said).
+Parity channels = speaker (who says it).
 Selective compression.

 Codec Analysis